amirharati/ubuntu_dialogs_topic_model/README.md

 python data_prep.py
 This will create a file name data/dialogs_4.txt that contains all dialogs for section 4 and used in the next steps.

-Notice: I uploaded tmp.zip that contains all the models trained in following section.
-You can simply unzip it and test the models without training.

 # Baseline Model
 Baseline model is a LDA with a simple NLP pipeline (e.g. remving stopwords, tfidf etc).
 To train the model: